Lash S.J., Timko C., Curran G.M. et al.

 Psychology of Addictive Behaviors: 2011, 25(2), p.
 238–251.

 Unable to obtain a copy by clicking title?
 Try asking the author for a reprint by adapting this prepared e-mail or by writing to Dr Lash at Steven.Lash@med.va.gov.
+You could also try this alternative source.

 As this review comments, people treated for substance use often remain precariously balanced between recovery and relapse.
 Widely seen as valuable if not essential, aftercare is nevertheless more the exception than the rule.
 How to reverse that ratio is the issue addressed by these leading US analysts.